RESTIOS

 Best germination comes when seeds are treated with "instant smoke" prior to planting, and when they experience a marked difference (30 degrees F. is ideal) between day and night temperatures after they are sown.
 Best in soils low in phosphorus.

 All restios offered here are from South Africa, and all are, of course, in the Restionaceae.
 Seed pkts. are 50 + seeds unless stated otherwise.
-Price per packet is $4.00 and includes "instant smoke" to aid germination.
-Ordering information is at How to Order on the main page.
+Price per packet is $4.50 and includes "instant smoke" to aid germination.

-Cannomois grandis –smaller seed This giant bamboo like clumper makes thick culms often pink to red in color when they are new.
+Cannomois grandissmaller seed This giant bamboo like clumper makes thick culms often pink to red in color when they are new.
 Can reach 10'.
 The very large seeds of this species have been difficult to germinate even after treatment with 'instant smoke', 10 % germination typical.
 Previously called Cannomois virgata.
 No damage at 20 degrees F. 50 seeds

-Chondropetalum (Elegia) hookerianum - A tightly clumping restio with unbranched culms similar to C. tectorum, but growing only 18 to 24" tall and with a finer texture.
-Flushes of new growth in spring and early summer are elegantly banded by shiny mahogany bracts.
-More difficult to germinate than C. tectorum.
-25 seedsChondropetalum (Elegia) tectorum – Smaller scale than Chondropetalum elephantinum, tidy clumps reach 3-4', with a narrower base and very dark green culms.
+Chondropetalum (Elegia) tectorum – Smaller scale than Chondropetalum elephantinum, tidy clumps reach 3-4', with a narrower base and very dark green culms.
 The same chestnut bracts reveal gold undersides as they peel from the stems.
 Graceful, adaptable.
 No damage at 20 deg.
 F. 100+ seeds

-Ischyrolepis subverticillata - One of the best for cut stems, even small portions of a stem have great symmetry and beauty.
+Ischyrolepis (now Restio) subverticillata - One of the best for cut stems, even small portions of a stem have great symmetry and beauty.
 Can reach 6' high and densely clumping, this species will also thrive in part shade.
 Has bright green culms and darker branchlets, with the form of the branched horsetails (Equisetum), but much stiffer, and of course, not running.
 Some plants quite damaged at 20 degrees F., others were untouched.
-30 seeds

-Ischyrolepis venustulus - A mounding species to 3' high.
-Plants grown “lean” have shiny bright green smooth “naked” stems.
+Ischyrolepis (now Restio) venustulus - A mounding species to 3' high.
+Plants grown "lean" have shiny bright green smooth "naked" stems.
 From higher altitudes, so may have increased hardiness.
 No damage at 20 degrees F. Previously listed here as both I. sieberi and I. sieberi venustulus but closer inspection and new botanical information settled the issue.

 Restio similis – Small clumping species to 18” makes draping clumps.
 Dark green stems, with branched culms, shining bronze flowers in summer.